reshalfahsi/ggb/docs/source/index.rst

 Welcome to GGB Color Space's documentation!
 ===========================================

-This package is implementation of GGB color space from [Development of a Robust Algorithm for Detection of Nuclei and Classification of White Blood Cells in Peripheral Blood Smear Image](https://link.springer.com/content/pdf/10.1007%2Fs10916-018-0962-1.pdf).
+This package is implementation of GGB color space from `Development of a Robust Algorithm for Detection of Nuclei and Classification of White Blood Cells in Peripheral Blood Smear Image <https://link.springer.com/content/pdf/10.1007%2Fs10916-018-0962-1.pdf>`_.

 .. image:: https://badge.fury.io/py/ggb.svg
    :target: https://badge.fury.io/py/ggb